This document describes the multi-tenant feature.

 The following applies to environments that are running exclusively in single tenant mode.

 If you are running a production OVD server farm in single tenant mode and wish to activate Multi-Tenant mode, be aware of the following:

 Single tenant environments that have implemented custom administration scripts may experience conflicts when converted into Multi-Tenant mode.
 You may need to update your scripts if this occurs.
-Refer to the Session Manager Admin API guide for information on OVD APIs.
+Refer to the Administration API Guide for information on OVD APIs.

 Pre-existing delegated administrator rights may need to be reassigned to access one or more tenants in a new multi-tenant environment.
 When initially logged into the Administration Console, the default tenant is automatically assigned.